annaesvensson/yellow-core/readme.md

 Set `Redirect` in the [page settings](#settings-page) at the top of a page.
 The page is redirected to another page or URL.
 You can continue to edit the page in the [web browser](https://github.com/annaesvensson/yellow-edit) and on your computer.

-## How to update the core functionality
+## How to delete a page

-You can update the core functionality in a web browser, at the command line or manually.
-This allows you to keep your website up to date.
-Keep in mind that only extensions available on the official website will be included in the update mechanism, you may need to update experimental extensions manually.
-[Learn more about updating](https://github.com/annaesvensson/yellow-update).
+You can manually delete [content files](https://datenstrom.se/yellow/help/how-to-change-the-content) from the `content` folder or use the [web browser](https://github.com/annaesvensson/yellow-edit).

 ## How to use the command line